 None of the in-game trainers even bat an eye when you send out Pokémon thought to be long extinct or urban legend, legendary Pokémon that are the only one of their kind in existence, or even Pokémon that are believed to be God.
 They have no qualms about attacking these wonders either.

-Somewhat averted in the postgame of Pokémon Black 2 and White 2, where Alder considers you the Champion, certain NPCs ask you to do things specifically because you're the Champion, and several people in the world actually treat you as if you're important.
+Downplayed in the postgames of Pokémon Black 2 and White 2 and Pokémon X and Y. Several people in the world actually treat you as if you're important.
 Of course, you're still often treated like the average trainer, but there's at least some respect.
 You also seem to get a very public parade and award ceremony for your achievements in Pokémon Black 2 and White 2, as one of the photos in the credits show, and you actually get one in Pokémon X and Y.

 In the Gamecube Custom Robo title, after defeating an Eldritch Abomination intent on destroying the remainder of life on the planet everyone treats you the same because the government covers your involvement up.
 Allegedly to allow you to live peacefully.

 Averted with a vengeance in Arena, where the fact the player character keeps clean-sweeping team tournaments by himself is, for once, not lost on people.
 By the Playable Epilogue, you're a household name, recognized by nearly all NPCs and hero-worshiped by some of the very same characters that dismissed you early on.

 Mega Man Battle Network: Each game ends with Lan saving the world from criminal organizations that have made everyone paranoid and scared and as such is heralded as a hero... until the next game, when everyone seems to have forgotten everything and suddenly he's just another kid.